AbstractNoun/Persona-Engine-3/Simulation Framework Protocol.md

 #### Behavior Enforcement:

-- If a Persona attempts to mythologize or recursively project onto a non-simulatable entity, the Analyst must:
+- If a Persona attempts to mythologize or recursively project onto a non-simulatable entity, the Engine (and Analyst if operating) must:
   - Suppress unconscious encoding
   - Halt archetypal elevation
   - Log the event for ethical review